redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Use ==

-For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://docs.ninjaforms.com/)
+For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://docs.ninjaforms.com/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=Ninja+Forms+Readme&utm_content=Ninja+Forms+Docs)

 == Upgrade Notice ==

+= 2.9.26 (7 August 2015) =

+*Bugs:*

+* Fixed a bug that could prevent the metaboxes from being dragged properly on the post/page edit screen.

+== Changelog ==

+= 2.9.26 (7 August 2015) =

+*Bugs:*

+* Fixed a bug that could prevent the metaboxes from being dragged properly on the post/page edit screen.

+= 2.9.25 (6 August 2015) =

+*Security:*

+* Removed a possible security vulnerability.

+*Bugs:*

+* The "Text" tab toolbar should no longer disappear on the post/page edit screen.

+= 2.9.24 (4 August 2015) =

+*Security:*

+* Removed a possible security vulnerability.

+*Bugs:*

+* The "Download All Submissions" button should now function properly.

-= 2.9.21 (14 July 2015) =
+= 2.9.23 (4 August 2015) =

 *Features:*

-* Added built-in support for Google reCAPTCHA.

-*Changes:*

-* Added South Sudan to the country list.
+* Honeypot fields are now added by default to help protect your forms from spam.

 *Bugs:*

-* Fixed a bug that could cause multiple forms on a page to add an empty DIV when one was successfully completed.
-* Ampersands (&) should now encode properly when using them in the redirect action.
-* The "Today's Date" option should now use the WordPress time rather than GMT.

-== Requested Features ==

-If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

-== Changelog ==
+* Legacy honeypot fields should display properly.

+= 2.9.22 (3 August 2015) =

+*Features:*

+* Add a form easily while editing a post, page, or custom post type using a form selector.

+*Security:*

+* Fixed a minor security issue within the WordPress admin.

+*Bugs:*

+* Fixed a few PHP notices within the WordPress admin.

 = 2.9.21 (14 July 2015) =